-Comparison of actual and expected claims of life insurance risk iv) Life insurance contracts ...continued
+Comparison of actual and expected claims of life insurance risk

 The disclosure about claims development relates to the period when the earliest material claim arose for which there is still uncertainty about the amount and timing of the claims payments.
 As at January 31, the Group's comparison of actual and expected claims is shown below.